azimhossaintuhin/github-client-sdk/README.md

 ## Installation

-To install and set up the **Github SDK**, clone the repository and install the required dependencies:
+To install and set up the **GitHub Client**, clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/azimhossaintuhin/Github_SDK.git